 How to get Protected Area Permits for Sikkim?

 The protected area permits for Sikkim can only be obtained in person.
 There are two ways you can travel within Sikkim.
 One is that you use public transport or rental cabs.
 The other way is that you ride a bike.
-The procedure of obtaining the PAP for both these is different.
+The procedure for obtaining the PAP for both of these is different.

-Although I used the former means, a friend rode his bike across Sikkim and I will also elaborate his experience here.
+Although I used the former means, a friend rode his bike across Sikkim and I will also elaborate on his experience here.

 Protected Area Permits for Sikkim when Travelling via public transport or cabs/taxis

 If like me you are not travelling in your own vehicle, you need to obtain protected area permits for Sikkim through travel agents.
 These permits are issued by the police department.
 Although I got my permits from Gangtok, you can also obtain these from other police check-posts.

 In my case, I went to a checkpoint in Gangtok and they directed me to a nearby travel agent.
 I filled up a form with my details and attached copies of the documents.
 Later I submitted it to the check post.
 The cost of the form is around 200 INR.
 The submission fee is around 20 INR per destination.

 You need to submit the form in the morning so that you may receive it later in the evening or early the next morning.

 If you want to save time, you may forward all the documents to a travel agent/ tour operator beforehand.
 They will get the work done before you reach Sikkim.

-The trekking permits in West Sikkim is issued by Tourism Department after obtaining a valid permit from the Ministry of Home Department, New Delhi.
+The trekking permits in West Sikkim are issued by Tourism Department after obtaining a valid permit from the Ministry of Home Department, New Delhi.
 I would suggest you get it through a recognized trekking or travel agency.

 Motorcycle Permits for Sikkim for visiting the Protected Areas